9 Things You’ll Only Know If You’ve Been Backpacking In Australia

 3. GOON IS YOUR BEST FRIEND

-4. HOW TO VACATION IN BALI, VIETNAM, AND THAILAND
+4. HOW TO VACATION IN SE ASIA

 5. LIVING WITH “NO WORRIES”

 With a prevalent surf culture, Australia is a pretty chill place.
 The laid-back, laissez-faire attitude is contagious.
-After your first trip to Bondi Beach, you’re going to pick up a surfboard, a puka shell necklace, grow out your hair, quit your job and #getpitted.
-The winters are mild here, and there’s never too much to complain about.
+After your first trip to Bondi Beach, you’re going to pick up a surfboard, a shell necklace, grow out your hair, quit your job and #getpitted.
+The winters are mild here, so there’s never too much to complain about.
 You quickly adopt this carefree attitude and learn to chuck some prawns on the barbie with your new mates.

 6. HOW TO SURVIVE ON MI GORENG